 Once you finish reviewing information in this chapter, you will have the ability to:

-- Explain the structure, function, and layers of human skin
+- Explain the primary structures and functions of the human body, including organ systems

 - Identify anatomical directional terminology for different parts of the body